-Display scales are used to indicate a range of scales between which a producer considers the data is intended for use.
-The smallest scale is defined by the minimumDisplayScale and the largest scale by the maximumDisplayScale.
+A scale range of a dataset is used to indicate a range of scales between which a producer considers the data is intended for use. (see clause 4.7 for how datasets are to be loaded and unloaded in and ECDIS) The smallest scale is defined by the minimumDisplayScale and the largest scale by the maximumDisplayScale.
 These scales must be set at one of the scales specified in clause 3 (spatial resolutions).